Z-Trip: Life and career

 In 2007, Z-Trip released an EP with MSTRKRFT entitled Soundclash of the Titans, which featured artwork by longtime Z-Trip friend and collaborator Shepard Fairey, of Obey Giant fame.
 In 2008, Z-Trip became politically motivated and did an album encouraging people to vote for Barack Obama entitled Party For Change, which was hailed as "great".
 After Obama's win, he created an album entitled Victory Lap that served as the soundtrack for the inauguration night parties around the world.
 Both albums were licensed under Creative Commons, made available for free download on the artist's website with cover art created by Fairey.

 He performs with Serato Live as well as traditional vinyl, preferring to edit with Pro Tools.
 In 2013, Z-Trip collaborated with reggae artist Lee "Scratch" Perry on a remix of the Bob Marley track "Punky Reggae Party", which was made into a limited-edition pressing by Serato.

-Z-Trip was voted as America's Best DJ in 2009 by DJ Times Magazine and has placed in the competition's Top 10 every year since.
+Z-Trip was voted America's Best DJ in 2009 by DJ Times Magazine and has placed in the competition's Top 10 every year since.
 Shortly after, he was named the #1 DJ in Club District's yearly "Top 10 DJ's in America" poll.
 In October 2009, Z-Trip became the headlining resident DJ of Rain Nightclub on Friday nights, located at the Palms Casino Resort in Las Vegas.
 As a part of this ongoing residency, entitled "Z-Trip's Revolution", he had multiple guests perform alongside him, including Too Short, De La Soul, Three Six Mafia, and Xzibit.
 The night was put on hiatus in late 2010 as Z-Trip began to work on his follow-up to Shifting Gears.

 2011 marked the beginning of Z-Trip's collaboration with hip-hop icon LL Cool J with performances at the South by Southwest Festival and a special guest appearance by the rapper during Z-Trip's headlining set at the Hollywood Palladium, among others.
 The duo then embarked upon a multiple date tour entitled "Kings of the Mic," which saw them criss-cross the United States, joined by hip-hop artists including Public Enemy, Ice Cube and De La Soul, which was heralded as "in-your-face and unfettered".

 In 2012, Z-Trip collaborated with dubstep artist Datsik to produce the track 'Double Trouble,' featured on Datsik's first studio album, Vitamin D.

+In 2023, Z-Trip performed with LL Cool J for New Year's Eve festivities during Dick Clark's New Year's Rockin' Eve on 31 December 2023.